Virtual Communication for Remote First Responders

 About the University of British Columbia Cloud Innovation Centre (UBC CIC)

-UBC’s CIC is a public-private collaboration between UBC and Amazon.
+The UBC CIC is a public-private collaboration between UBC and Amazon Web Services (AWS).
 A CIC identifies digital transformation challenges, the problems or opportunities that matter to the community, and provides subject matter expertise and CIC leadership.

-Using Amazon’s innovation methodology, dedicated UBC and Amazon CIC staff will work with students, staff and faculty, as well as community, government or not-for-profit organizations to define challenges, to engage with subject matter experts, to identify a solution, and to build a Proof of Concept (PoC).
+Using Amazon’s innovation methodology, dedicated UBC and AWS CIC staff work with students, staff and faculty, as well as community, government or not-for-profit organizations to define challenges, to engage with subject matter experts, to identify a solution, and to build a Proof of Concept (PoC).
 Through co-op and work-integrated learning, students also have an opportunity to learn new skills which they will later be able to apply in the workforce.